 Applying for a fee concession

-To receive a concession on your tuition fees:
+To receive a concession on your tuition fees, follow these steps.

-- the concession card must be applied to the enrolment by the invoice due date or the first unit start date, whichever date is later.
+- The concession card must be provided by the invoice due date or the first unit start date, whichever date is later.

 You must present your concession card each academic year and for any additional enrolment.